 "Vacancies in the Day Session Student Senator category shall be filled by a vote of the remaining Day Session Student Senators at a meeting called for the purpose of such election" -- shall henceforth be interpreted to mean that ALL Day Session Student Senators shall be eligible to vote to fill ANY vacancy in Day Session Student Senators.

-Rule XIII.
+Rule XII.
 Expanded Alternate Seating